scbirlab/nf-ggi/README.md

 5. All unique pairs of proteins listed.

-Then for each protein pair, optionally:
+Then for each protein pair, **optionally**:

-6. Calculate the co-evolutionary signal with DCA, optionally generating plots of contact maps.
+6. with `--dca`: Calculate the co-evolutionary signal with DCA, optionally generating plots of contact maps.
-7. Predict the interface contact map with `yunta rf2t` (RosettaFold-2track), optionally generating plots of contact maps.
+7. with `--rf2t`: Predict the interface contact map with `yunta rf2t` (RosettaFold-2track), optionally generating plots of contact maps.
-8. Predict the protein-protein complex structure map with `yunta af2` (AlphaFold2), optionally generating plots of contact maps.
+8. with `--af2`: Predict the protein-protein complex structure map with `yunta af2` (AlphaFold2), optionally generating plots of contact maps.

 ## Requirements

-You need access to the UniClust and BFD databases, and you need Nextflow and conda to be installed.
+You need access to the UniClust and BFD databases, and you need Nextflow and either conda, Singularity, or Docker to be installed.

 ### Databases